 In severe cases, rheumatoid arthritis can cause pain throughout your entire body, including:

 RA can cause significant health problems if not treated.
 Two especially dangerous concerns are inflammation around the lining of your heart, which is known as pericarditis, and pleurisy, which is damage or inflammation around your lungs.
 RA can raise the risk of stroke, heart failure, and atrial fibrillation.

 Getting the Most Out of Your Benefits

-At United Energy Workers Healthcare, our mission is to help qualified individuals receive the free home healthcare services they are entitled to.
+At United Energy Workers Healthcare and Four Corners Health Care, our mission is to help qualified individuals receive the free home healthcare services they are entitled to.
 To find out more about the services we offer and who can qualify, contact us at 888-298-8126 today.